Software Engineer Performance Reviews Explained

 Let’s take a closer look at the advantages of anonymous feedback:

 - Anonymity can encourage openness and original thinking.
 If most of the team feels positive about something or someone, dissenting opinions might be unpopular.
-Anonymous reviewers can offer a different perspective without antagonizing their coworkers.
+Anonymous reviewers can offer a different perspective without antagonizing their co-workers.

 - Anonymous feedback can contain valuable information.
-Let’s say a professional is compiling anonymous and public feedback for the same person.
+Let’s say a professional compiles anonymous and public feedback for the same person.
 Chances are they will cite anonymous input to raise issues they might be reluctant to cite from a public review.
 A few additional points can have great value, especially if issues are raised before becoming apparent to the rest of the team.
 This early warning gives management and the reviewee a chance to address and rectify newly identified shortcomings, lest they escalate into something more serious.